Empowering Customers on the Energy Challenge

 Flexible and inflexible energy engagements-a study of the Danish smart grid strategy

-Among the chief concerns of a more decentralized renewable energy model, is that people can become more more profligate, inadvertently increasing their overall carbon footprint.
-For example, people may view decentralized energy as being ‘free’ and so use more .
+Among the chief concerns of a more decentralised renewable energy model, is that people can become more more profligate, inadvertently increasing their overall carbon footprint.
+For example, people may view decentralised energy as being ‘free’ and so use more.
 There is historical precedent for this concern.
 Changing conventions around personal cleanliness is a commonly given example.
 While it was common in the past for people to have weekly baths to maintain personal hygiene, people now tend to take daily showers for a variety of purposes (e.g. to freshen up), thus increasing resource consumption.
 Although gas central heating systems are far more efficient, people’s expectations about what constitutes thermal comfort have changed, with research indicating that more rooms in homes are now being heated at higher temperatures and for longer.
 While technological innovations may make life quicker, easier and more resource efficient, changing social norms can undermine savings in both terms of resources and time invested unless we continue to engage consumers.

 The primary research concludes that: